jgordini/apl-quest-notes/_sources/apl-quest/2013/old/2-bTranscript.md

 ### Advanced Solutions

+Now, let's look at some more advanced solutions:

 We are dealing with a scaler (65) and a vector (Scores).
 We should notice this pattern.
 We have a sum over a comparison of vectors.
 When we have that, we should think, [Inner Product](https://aplwiki.com/wiki/Inner_Product).

 ```apl